carlosabalde/libvmod-synth/README.rst

 DESCRIPTION
 ===========

-Simple VMOD useful to generate synthetic responses during the ``vcl_error`` phase.
+Simple VMOD useful to generate synthetic responses during the ``vcl_synth`` phase.
 Four types of responses are supported:

 * **Files**: delivers contents of any readable file, including binary ones.
 * **Templates**: delivers contents of any readable template file, once rendered according with a list of tuples representing names and values of placeholders.